Grover Hot Springs State Park

 Grover Hot Springs State Park is a state park of California, United States, containing natural hot springs on the eastern side of the Sierra Nevada.
-Park amenities include a swimming pool complex fed by the hot springs, as well as a campground, picnic area, and hiking trails.
-The 553 acre park was established in 1959.
+Park amenities include a swimming pool fed by the hot springs, a campground, picnic area, and hiking trails.
+The park was established in 1959.
+It was named after Alvin Merrill Grover, who owned a share of the land in 1878 and built a bathhouse and a fence around the springs.